NoInitRD/Speakeasy/README.md

 Because ICE uses iptables to adjust rules, it requires root permissions to operate.
 There are three files that ICE uses to function:

-	- config.txt is shown above and it is where the port knocking sequence and other rules are created.
+	- config.txt is where the port knocking sequence and other rules are created.
  	There are comments to assist users in understanding what various things do.

 	- whitelist.txt is a file that initializes with "127.0.0.1" only to allow machines to connect to themselves.
 To add a host without having them knock simply append their IP address to the list.

 	- log.txt is where ICE logs relevant information.
 It will tell you if you're configuration is functioning as well as when a host has started knocking, failed the sequence, or has successfully authenticated.

 These files will be automatically generated when running ICE for the first time.